AnupamaGupta01/kudu-1/_posts/predicate-pushdown.md

 While predicates are pushed down, evaluation itself occurs at a fairly high level, precluding the evaluation process from certain data-specific optimizations.
-As I will show, these optimizations can make tablet scans 10 times faster, if not more.
+These optimizations can make tablet scans an order of magnitude faster, if not more.

 ## A Day in the Life of a Query